HibacMeh/bookstore_flask/README.md

 # bookstore_flask
-a flask app I built for a bookstore
+a flask app I'm building for a bookstore